Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Introduction

 Fig.\ref{introFig}C exemplifies how a FAS-like injury distorts the propagation of spike trains along the axon, effectively blocking or filtering signals encoded to downstream neurons.
 In this work, we are agnostic concerning the exact biological underpinnings and pathological mechanisms that may affect an injured/aging moth.
 Instead, we simply posit that its neurons might be exposed to detrimental effects that can affect their signaling capabilities.
 In this sense, and as explained in Maia et al. \cite{Maia2019}, FAS-based filters provide a more nuanced way to model neuronal malfunction than purely binary ablation which treats a neuron and/or its connections as either fully functional or 100\% impaired.
 Recent computational studies that consider the effects of FAS-like injury in neural networks are providing new insight to decision-making deficits \cite{maiaReactionTime}, learning impairments \cite{Lusch2018,Rudy2016}, memory deterioration \cite{Weber2017}, and motor-function decline \cite{Kunert2017}.

+While FAS models effects at the level of spike trains, it also has a meaningful representation in Firing Rate models such as \textit{MothNet}.
+In particular, unlike ablation, FAS causes reduced but still non-zero FRs.
+In addition, the low-pass filtering effect of FAS, which impacts closely-bunched clusters of spikes more than sparse spikes, in analogous manner impacts high FRs more strongly than low FRs.
+Thus FAS, applied in a FR model, results in neuron FRs being reduced but not ablated, with high FR neurons affected more strongly than low FR neurons.
+For a fixed amount of total damage, FAS results in relatively many partially-damaged neurons, while ablation results in relatively few destroyed neurons.

-In our simulations, we varied the parameters of each network feature-under-test, applied FAS-type injuries to different subnetworks of the system (simulating the outcome of a traumatic brain injury or concussion) and assessed the overall effects on the readout neuron outputs.
-Our experiments led to four main findings concerning injury-mitigation structures in the moth olfactory system: \begin{enumerate} \item The learning mechanism, based on octopamine and Hebbian growth, can restore both the magnitude and discriminative ability of downstream readout neurons after upstream neurons are injured.\\ \item The presence of inhibitory neurons parallel to excitatory neurons connecting the subnetworks can mitigate the effects of injury through a ``canceling out" effect. \\ \item A broad noise envelope on neural firing rates (FRs) enables the strongest downstream neural responses to continue to exceed action-triggering thresholds, despite upstream injury. \\ \item Simple ablation injuries in upstream region produce distinct downstream effects from those of more biologically plausible types of injury.
+In our simulations, we varied the parameters of each network feature-under-test, applied FAS-type injuries to different subnetworks of the system (simulating the outcome of a traumatic brain injury or concussion) and assessed the net effects on EN outputs.
+In particular, we examined two aspects of FR behavior for a single representative EN: \textit{(i)} changes in raw FR, and \textit{(ii)} the ability of the EN to discriminate between a trained and untrained odor.

+Our experiments led to four main findings concerning injury-mitigation structures in the moth olfactory system: \begin{enumerate} \item The learning mechanism, based on the combination of octopamine stimulation and Hebbian growth, can restore both the magnitude and discriminative ability of downstream readout neurons after upstream neurons are injured.\\ \item The presence of inhibitory neurons parallel to excitatory neurons connecting the subnetworks can mitigate the effects of injury through a ``canceling out" effect. \\ \item A broad noise envelope on neural firing rates (FRs) enables the strongest downstream neural responses to continue to exceed action-triggering thresholds, despite upstream injury. \\ \item Simple ablation injuries in upstream region produce distinct downstream effects from those of more biologically plausible types of injury.
 That is, ablation may be a poor proxy for naturalistic injury in some neural systems.\\ \end{enumerate}

-It is reasonable to expect that post-injury plasticity might help repair damage to overall network performance.
-Indeed, we suggest that injury mitigation may have been the adaptive origin of plasticity, and that learning was a later fortuitous application.
-Our computational approach allows us to quantify the mitigating effect of a neural structure-under-test as a function of injury level, injury location, and structure parameters.
-We systematically increment the injury level (randomizing targeted neurons), systematically adjust structural features-under-test such as the noise level in the AL, and then measure the effects on a downstream system readout neuron, \textit{i.e.} on the key ``deliverable'' of the network.
-We examine two types of mitigation: \textit{(i)} to the magnitude of a readout neuron output, and \textit{(ii)} to discriminative ability, between two odors or between background noise with or without an odor.
-We run enough simulations to control for each variable and also estimate inter-trial variability.